Dre Campbell Farm

 • Eggplant: Basil increases the yield of this plant.

-• Peppers are excellent next to basil, as basil repels some pests that affect them as well as boosts their flavors.
+• Peppers are excellent next to basil, as basil repels some pests that affect them and boost their flavor.

-• Root vegetables: Potatoes, beets, carrots, parsnips, and radishthe smell of basil helps keep the insects off, so these crops can thrive.
+• Root vegetables include potatoes, beets, carrots, parsnips, and radishes.
+The smell of basil helps keep insects off these crops so they can thrive.

-• Tomatoes: Basil improves the yield of tomatoes while also deterring tomato hornworms.
+• Tomatoes: Basil improves tomato yield while also deterring tomato hornworms.
 There’s some debate over whether or not they enhance each other’s flavors.

 • Cauliflower benefits from basil, which fights against certain pests that affect it.

-• The same goes for cabbage as for cauliflower.
+• The same goes for cabbage and cauliflower.
 The strong scent of basil repels some cabbage pests.

 Cucumbers tend to take on the flavor of the plants around them, so that’s a good reason to avoid planting them near basil.
 The two also compete for resources.

 Herbs—fennel, rue, sage, rosemary, thyme, and mint—have different watering needs and invasive roots.
-Rue, sage, and rosemary, especially, like dry soil, which could kill basil.
+In addition, rue, sage, and rosemary prefer dry soil, which could kill basil.

 How to Grow

-Now that we know what plants help and hinder the growth of basil, let’s talk about the plant itself, namely how to grow and take care of it.
+Now that we know what plants help and hinder basil’s growth let’s discuss the plant itself, namely how to grow and care for it.

 1. Planting

-Spacing is also important, as it ensures proper root development and overall growth.
+Spacing is also crucial, ensuring proper root development and overall growth.
 You also need space for its plant companions without overcrowding.

 The recommended spacing for basil plants is 12 to 16 inches apart.
-Also, plant out of windy areas to avoid damaging the plants, especially when they’re young.
+Plant out of windy areas to avoid damaging the plants, especially young ones.

 2. Care and Maintenance

-Avoid overhead watering in order to prevent damaging the plants; they’re not very strong or thick.
+Avoid overhead watering to prevent damage to the plants.
 Moreover, though basil likes a lot of water, it doesn’t like standing in it, so water only until the soil is damp.

-Drainage is also very important.
+Drainage is also essential.
 It grows best in well-drained soil.
-When growing in pots, ensure drainage holes are at the bottom.
+When growing in pots, ensure that drainage holes are at the bottom.

 Additionally, trim the leaves every two to three weeks.
 The flower buds should also be pinched off after the plant’s first flowers arrive to promote leaf production.
 This will encourage more vigorous growth.